svoisen/sean.voisen.org/_pages/about.md

 **Hello!** I’m *Sean*.

-My professional mission is to *make computing better for human creative thinking and expression*.
+My professional mission is to *make computing better for human creativity*.
+I'm deeply interested in, and often write about, issues related to creative tools, tools for thought, the open web, designer-developer workflows, human-computer interaction, and anything related to making computing more inclusive, empowering, creative and convivial.

+---

 Currently, I'm the Director of Design Engineering at [Adobe](https://adobe.com), where I have the privilege of leading teams of design engineers who prototype new product experiences and build Adobe's design system, [Spectrum](https://spectrum.adobe.com).